Dr Xiaohua (Jamie) Ge

 - Cyber-physical systems

-and their applications in power systems, robotics, vehicular networks, and so on.
+and their applications in industrial control systems, intelligent transportation systems, medical and health information systems and so on.

 PhD candidate and honours supervision